walkerke/geog30323/syllabus.md

 ### Evaluation

 You will complete __three take-home examinations__, which collectively comprise __45 percent of your grade__.
 Each examination will be comprised of a structured set of homework problems that test you on the computing and analytical skills you've learned to that point in the course.
 Deliverables will be in the form of Jupyter Notebooks that show and describe the work you've done.
+Take-home exams will be due on __Sunday, October 18__; __Sunday, November 22__; and __Tuesday, December 15__, which is the day of our scheduled final exam.
+You'll receive the prompt for the take-home exam 2 weeks prior to the due date.

 You will also have 14 __weekly assignments__ which in total make up __42 percent of your grade__.
 Weekly assignments are assigned each Thursday, and due by the end of the day the following Thursday.
 You'll have devoted class time each week to work on the assignments.